A continuum model of multi-phase reactive transport in igneous systems: Final Governing Equations

-\end{linenomath*} Here, we have introduced a short-hand for phase velocity differences or ``segregation velocities", $\vdi = \phii \Dvi$, and phase pressure differences or ``compaction pressures", $\Pdi = \phii \DPi$.
-These generalise the Darcy's segregation velocity \citep{hubbert1957darcy} and Terzaghi's effective pressure \citep{skempton60}, both commonly used in porous flow models.
-Given the constitutive choices above, equations \eqref{eq:final-fluidmech} express that segregation is driven by velocity changes (acceleration), gradients in reference and compaction pressures, momentum diffusion (shear stresses), momentum transfer by reaction, and buoyancy, and is modulated by the inverse momentum transfer coefficient, ${\Cvi}^{-1}$.
-Compaction is driven by density changes (compressibility), divergence of reference and segregation velocities, mechanical diffusion, and volume transfer by reaction, and is modulated by the inverse volume transfer coefficient, ${\Cfi}^{-1}$.
+\end{linenomath*} We have arranged terms to emphasise multi-phase reactive transport processes by introducing \textit{segregation velocities}, $\vdi = \phii \Dvi$, and \textit{compaction pressures}, $\Pdi = \phii \DPi$.
+These generalise Darcy's segregation velocity \citep{hubbert1957darcy} and Terzaghi's effective pressure \citep{Terzaghi1943,skempton60}, both commonly used in models of porous flow in deformable media applied to partially molten rock \citep{connolly98,katz06,keller13} and water-saturated sediments \citep{Birchwood1994,Morency2007}.
+The final governing equations express that segregation is driven by velocity evolution (acceleration), gradients in reference and compaction pressures, momentum diffusion (shear stresses), momentum transfer by reaction, and buoyancy, and is modulated by the segregation coefficient, ${\phii}^2/\Cvi$.
+Compaction is driven by density evolution (compressibility), divergence of reference and segregation velocities, volume diffusion, and volume transfer by reaction, and is modulated by the compaction coefficient, ${\phii}^2/\Cfi$.
+Our compaction model thus extends previous theories by including other processes than divergent flow \citep[e.g.,][]{mckenzie84,bercovici03,Oliveira2018} and reactive volume change \citep[e.g.,][]{sramek07}.